raiyansha/raiyansha/README.md

 Debugging
 ```

-I regularly practice programming problems to improve my ability to think logically and develop efficient solutions.
+I practice programming problems to improve my logical thinking, algorithmic skills, and ability to develop efficient solutions.

-### `>_` CYBER SECURITY
+### 🔐 Cyber Security

 I have a strong interest in **Cyber Security and Ethical Hacking**.

-I'm interested in learning how:
+I'm interested in understanding how:

 ```text
 Systems work